intel/ipmctl/README.md

 # ipmctl

-ipmctl is a utility for configuring and managing Intel Optane DC persistent memory modules (DCPMM).
+ipmctl is a utility for configuring and managing Intel&#174; Optane&#8482; Persistent Memory modules (PMem).

 It supports functionality to:
-* Discover DCPMMs on the platform.
+* Discover PMems on the platform.
 * Provision the platform memory configuration.
-* View and update the firmware on DCPMMs.
+* View and update the firmware on PMems.
-* Configure data-at-rest security on DCPMMs.
+* Configure data-at-rest security on PMems.
-* Track health and performance of DCPMMs.
+* Track health and performance of PMems.
-* Debug and troubleshoot DCPMMs.
+* Debug and troubleshoot PMems.

 ipmctl refers to the following interface components: